elf-alchemist/carousel-icons/README.md

 * id Software, for creating the set of icons used in the official Unity/KEX Doom ports.
 * Julia Nechaevskaya, for creating the set of icons used in Woof!, of which almost all featured here are based on.
-* Scuba Steve, who crated many icon sets for various pre-existing
+* Scuba Steve, who crated many icon sets for various pre-existing WADs.
 * And thanks to my friend, Djoga, for pushing me forward to try and make my own edits, leading me down this road.
 * More, in-depth attribution can be found in the Forum thread.